enzonotario/vitepress-openapi/docs/guide/getting-started.md

 # Getting Started

-This guide will walk you through the steps to set up and use the `vitepress-theme-openapi` in your VitePress project.
+This guide will walk you through the steps to set up and use the `vitepress-openapi` in your VitePress project.

 ## Demo